TomasConti02/DigitalSystems/CommonProject/cuda/README.md

 We shoud have an Aligned memory accesses and Coalesced memory accesses.
 For this reason we do a great use of index for every thread memory data access.
+With the use of CudaMalloc, the alignment of the DRAM memory is 256byte.
+Each thread read and write 2 float (2 * 4byte = 8 byte), a warp in compose by 32thread.
+With 1 clock cycle we can read from memory 256 aline byte (32*8=256byte).

 ---
 ### Shared SM Memory Management